jmcuneo/a3-persistence/README.md

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: I followed the following 12 tips from the W3C Web Accessibility Initiative:
-  1. **Provided a short title that describes the page content and distinguishes it from other pages**.
-The page title is often the same as the main heading of the page.
-Put the unique and most relevant information first; for example, put the name of the page before the name of the organization.
-For pages that are part of a multi-step process, include the current step in the page title.
+  1. *Provided a short title that describes the page content and distinguishes it from other pages*.
+I gave both of my pages appropriate titles that are unique to their functionality with the most relevant information first.
-  2. Use short headings to group related paragraphs and clearly describe the sections.
-Good headings provide an outline of the content.
+  2. *Used short headings to group related paragraphs and clearly describe the sections.* I made good use of headings and subheadings that provide an outline of the content and what needs to be done.
-  3. Keep content clear and concise: Write in short, clear sentences and paragraphs.
+  3. *Kept content clear and concise: Write in short, clear sentences and paragraphs.
 Avoid using unnecessarily complex words and phrases.
-Expand acronyms on first use.
-For example, Web Content Accessibility Guidelines (WCAG).
+Expand acronyms on first use.* I ensured that all instructions were straight to the point and no longer than 1 sentence.
+I used plain terms to describe my instructions and avoided the use of any abbreviations.
-  4. Provide sufficient contrast between foreground and background: Foreground text needs to have sufficient contrast with background colors.
-This includes text on images, background gradients, buttons, and other elements.
+  4. *Provided sufficient contrast between foreground and background*: My text has sufficient contrast with background colors that were approved by google lighthouse's accessibility test.
-  5. Ensure that form elements include clearly associated labels. all fields have a descriptive label adjacent to the field.
-Avoid having too much space between labels and fields.
+  5. *Ensured that form elements include clearly associated labels.* All my fields have a descriptive label adjacent to the field.
+I avoided having too much space between labels and fields.
+I included lines and headers to split sections.
-  6. Use headings and spacing to group related content.
-Use whitespace and proximity to make relationships between content more apparent.
-Style headings to group content, reduce clutter, and make it easier to scan and understand.
+  6. *Used headings and spacing to group related content.* I used whitespace and proximity to make relationships between content more apparent.
+I also added lines to divide sections accordingly.
-  7. Associate a label with every form control
-  Use a for attribute on the <label> element linked to the id attribute of the form element, or using WAI-ARIA attributes.
+  7. *Associated a label with every form control* Used a for attribute on the <label> element linked to the id attribute of the form element.
-  8. Identify page language and language changes Indicate the primary language of every page by using the lang attribute in the html tag, for example <html lang="en">.
+  8. *Identifed page language.* Indicated the primary language of every page by using the lang attribute in the html tag: <html lang="en">.
-  9. Reflect the reading order in the code order Ensure that the order of elements in the code matches the logical order of the information presented.
-One way to check this is to remove CSS styling and review that the order of the content makes sense.
+  9. *Reflected the reading order in the code order* I ensured that the order of elements in the code matches the logical order of the information presented.
+If I remove CSS styling and the order of the content makes sense.
-  10. Don’t use color alone to convey information While color can be useful to convey information, color should not be the only way information is conveyed.
-When using color to differentiate elements, also provide additional identification that does not rely on color perception.
-For example, use an asterisk in addition to color to indicate required form fields, and use labels to distinguish areas on graphs.
+  10. *I did not rely on color to convey information.* Provided identification that does not rely on color perception by using words to instruct a user where to delete an entry rather than using the color red with no words.
-  11. Provide clear and consistent navigation options Ensure that navigation across pages within a website has consistent naming, styling, and positioning.
-Provide more than one method of website navigation, such as a site search or a site map.
-Help users understand where they are in a website or page by providing orientation cues, such as breadcrumbs and clear headings.
+  11. *Provided clear and consistent navigation options.* Ensured that navigation across pages within a website has consistent naming, styling, and positioning.
-  12. Make link text meaningful
-  Write link text so that it describes the content of the link target.
-Avoid using ambiguous link text, such as ‘click here’ or ‘read more’.
-Indicate relevant information about the link target, such as document type and size, for example, ‘Proposal Documents (RTF, 20MB)’.
+  12. *Made link text meaningful.* Wrote my github OAuth link text so that it describes the content of the link target.
+Avoided using ambiguous link text.